jh10z/Concurrent-Programming-CSC3021-Assignment3-Competition-2022-23/GraphProcessing/README.md

 The command line arguments are as follows:

 When compiling the DriverA2 file
-% javac DriverA2.java
+% javac Driver.java
 % java -ea Driver
-Usage: java Driver format inputfile algorithm numthreads outputfile
+Usage: java Driver algorithm num-threads outputfile format inputfiles...
-% java Driver COO /path/to/graph.COO (pr|cc) 1 /path/to/outputfile.txt
+% java Driver (pr|cc) 1 /path/to/outputfile.txt COO /path/to/graph.COO
 Replace the path /path/to/graph.COO with the directory and filename for the graph file of your choice.
 Choose one of pr or cc.
 Specify a file to store the program output (either PageRank values or histogram of cluster sizes).
 This code will execute the program on a single thread of execution.

+This will execute using 4 threads, once you developed the code.
-% java -ea Driver PARCSC /path/to/graph.CSC (pr|cc) 4 /path/to/outputfile.txt
+% java Driver (pr|cc) 4 /path/to/outputfile.txt PARCSC /path/to/graph.CSC

-When compiling the DriverA3 file
-% javac DriverA3.java
-% java -ea Driver
-Usage: java Driver inputfile-COO inputfile-CSR inputfile-CSC algorithm num-threads outputfile
-% java -ea Driver /path/to/graph.COO /path/to/graph.CSR /path/to/graph.CSC (pr|cc) 8 /path/to/outputfile.txt